Dennis Condrey: Continental Wrestling Federation and International Championship Wrestling (1989–1990)

 Condrey returned to Alabama (now known as Continental) in the Spring of 1989.
 On July 22, 1989, Condrey defeated Tom Prichard to win the CWF Heavyweight Championship, before losing the title back to Prichard on December 6.
 He would also form a short-lived tag team called the "Lethal Weapons" with Doug Gilbert.
 Together, they went to the New England area to wrestle for International Championship Wrestling.
 On December 30, 1989, they defeated Phil Apollo and Vic Steamboat, who was subbing for Apollo's partner Eric Sbraccia, who no-showed, to win the ICW Tag Team Championship.
 They held onto the belts until March 1990, when they left the promotion.
 Condrey retired shortly thereafter.

-Independent circuit (2004–2011)
+Later career (2004–2011)

-Condrey came back to team with Eaton in 2004 and, along with Stan Lane, they have been wrestling as the Midnight Express in the independents and feuding with the Rock 'n' Roll Express and The Fantastics.
+Condrey came back to team with Eaton in 2004, wrestling (along with Stan Lane) as the Midnight Express in the independents and feuding with the Rock 'n' Roll Express and The Fantastics.

-Condrey signed to World Wrestling Entertainment in March 2010 as a developmental trainer.
-He was assigned to Florida Championship Wrestling and works with the rookies on the NXT roster.
+He signed to World Wrestling Entertainment in March 2010 as a developmental trainer.
+He was assigned to Florida Championship Wrestling and worked with rookies on the NXT roster.
 Condrey retired in 2011, after wrestling his last match on October 15, against Bill Mulkey at the AWE Night of Legends.

+Death

+Condrey died at his home in Huntsville, Alabama, on March 20, 2026, at the age of 76.
+According to Jim Cornette, Condrey died after suffering a fall and breaking his neck, severely injuring his spinal cord and paralyzing him from the chest down.